sustainable-computing/PrivDiffuser/ARTIFACT-EVALUATION.md

 ### Testing the Environment (Only for Functional and Reproduced badges)
 If the Docker image is successfully configured, running the Docker image should automatically start Jupyter Lab on port 8889.

-Similarly, if the reviewers configured their own environment, the reviewers should be able to open the Jupyter notebook provided in our GitHub repo.
+Similarly, if the reviewers configured their own environment, reviewers should be able to open the Jupyter notebook provided in our GitHub repo.

 The reviewers can then run all cells.
 The data sampling should start without error if the environment is set up correctly.